 I do think there’s nuance here.

-While I’ve struggled to get a statistically significant lift on direct conversions, I do believe that social proof as an impact on brand.
+While I’ve struggled to get a statistically significant lift on direct conversions, I do believe that social proof has an impact on the brand.
 It helps build a feeling of trust.
 I personally notice social proof when looking at new websites and it always gives me a feeling of confidence.

 That’s why I continue to use social proof myself by adding it right on my homepage:

 On any site that I work on, I gladly add a batch of social proof.
 But once I have it, I move on.
 I don’t try to optimize it and I don’t worry about proving that it works.

 On every site that I’ve managed, I’ve done a serious site speed improvement project.
 In some cases, we reduced the site load times by 75%.
 These were sites that had hundreds of thousands of monthly visitors.

 Can you guess the impact that these improvements had on our conversions?